 The Building Communities Through Arts and Heritage Program was created to help you celebrate your community, its past and its present.
 The Program will increase opportunities, through festivals and other events and projects, for local artists and artisans to be involved in their community and for local groups to commemorate their local history and heritage.
 The Building Communities Through Arts and Heritage Program delivers its funding through three separate components: Local Festivals, Community Anniversaries and The Legacy Fund.
-The application deadline for all program components is April 1st, 2012.
 The Local Festivals component provides funding to local groups for recurring festivals that present the work of local artists, artisans, or historical performers.
+Beginning in January 2013, the new deadlines are January 30th, April 30th and September 30th.
 The Community Anniversaries component provides funding to local groups for non-recurring local events and capital projects that commemorate an anniversary of 100 years or greater in increments of 25 years.
+As of January 2013, the new deadline date for all anniversary projects is January 30th.
 The Legacy Fund provides funding for community capital projects that commemorate a local historical anniversary of 100 years or greater in increments of 25 years.
+The Legacy Fund component will now accept applications based on continuous intake rather than fixed deadlines.
 For more information, visit http://www.pch.gc.ca/eng/1267799042836/1276800169608.

 Citizenship & Immigration Canada – Inter-Action Events